SamiCh246/Food-Order-Predictor/Report.md

 - **Food Quantity Estimation:** A predictive model could be developed to estimate the quantity of food (in calories or servings) that students are likely to order, aiding inventory management.
 - **Lunchtime Predictions:** The dataset could be harnessed to predict the average time students allocate for lunch based on a multitude of factors, helping in optimizing food truck schedules.

-Furthermore, this dataset has the potential to support the creation of a generalized model that predicts a student's desired meal from an extended menu, broadening FoodX's offerings based on predicting factors like desired calories or price.
+Furthermore, this dataset has the potential to support the creation of a generalized model that predicts a student's desired meal from an extended menu, broadening company's offerings based on predicting factors like desired calories or price.

 ## Implications of Data Collection, Storage, and Data Biases